OpenStackweb/osf-website/src/pages/ptg/index.md

   title: Project Teams Gathering
   upperTitle: IN-PERSON EVENT
   description: >
-    The Project Teams Gathering (PTG) provides meeting facilities allowing the various technical community groups working on open infrastructure projects to meet in-person, exchange and get work done in a productive setting.
-It lets those various groups discuss their priorities for the upcoming 6 months, assign work items, iterate quickly on solutions for complex problems, and make fast progress on critical issues.
+    The Project Teams Gathering (PTG) provides meeting facilities allowing the various technical community groups working on open infrastructure projects to meet in-person, exchange and get work done in a productive, low-key setting.
+It lets those various groups discuss their priorities for the upcoming months, assign work items, iterate quickly on solutions for complex problems, and make fast progress on critical issues.
 The co-location of those various meetings, combined with the dynamic scheduling of the event, make it easy to get specific people in the same room to discuss a specific topic, or participate in multiple team meetings.
   date:
     icon: /img/summit/Vector-calendar.svg
     text: October 16-19, 2022